Monday, January 21, 2019

 The Veterans Memorial Buildings occupy most of the two city blocks surrounded by Bay Street, Wellington Street, Kent Street and Sparks Street.
 An walkway over Lyon Street North joins them together.
 The buildings incorporate The Canadian Phalanx, dealt with in an earlier post on this blog site.

 In 1937 Prime Minister William Lyon MacKenzie King (1874-1950) first engaged the services of urban planner and architect Jacques-Henri-Auguste Gréber (1882–1962) to determine the location of the commemorative monument for the Great War, now known as World War One and the resulting monument now known as the National War Memorial commemorating all wars in which Canada has been involved.
 In 1938 MacKenzie King mandated Gréber to develop a plan for Ottawa.
 Disrupted by World War Two, King again contacted Gréber in 1945 and engaged him to create the plan.
-In 1950 Gréber produced a plan for Ottawa, available in PDF format on the Past Ottawa web site.
+In 1950 Gréber produced a plan for Ottawa.
 That plan has been largely implemented.

 The construction of the East and West Memorial Buildings that are the federal government's prinicpal memorial to those killed during World War Two comprised an early implementation of the Gréber plan.
 The architectural firm of Allward and Gouinlock (Hugh Lachlan Allward (1899-1971) and George Roper Gouinlock (1896-1979)) designed the two buildings as a single entity, now known as the East and West Memorial Buildings.
 The East Memorial Building was constructed from January 1, 1950 to January 1, 1954.
 The Government of Canada recognized it as a Federal Heritage Building on February 27, 1995.
 The West Memorial Building's construction took place from January 1, 1954 to January 1, 1958, and was recognized as a Federal Heritage Building on June 6, 1992.